Daniel-Geva/CS-180-Project-5/README.md

 Project 5 submitted on Vocareum by Liam Kelly

 # Compilation Instructions
+To compile and run the server, run the `server.sh` script found in the root project directory.
+This script will compile all of the java classes, and run the main client class.
-To compile and run the project, run the `compile_and_run.sh` script found in the root project directory.
-This script will compile all of the java classes, run the main class, and then clean away all of the .class files once the program has exited.
+To compile and run the client, run the `client.sh` script found in the root project directory.
+This script will compile all of the java classes, and run the main server class.

 _Note: If the script is ran on Windows (or any system that doesn't support .sh scripts), you can also compile the project normally via the javac command or via an IDE._